nathanbumpus/Trinity-2.8.4-Marconi/results.md

 <a href="#top">Back to Top</a> <a href="#contents">Table of Contents</a>

-<h2 align="center">Shrimp Assembly</h2>
+<h2 align="center"><a id="annotations"></a>Shrimp Assembly</h2>

 <p>Since most of the results for the shrimp data are shown in the building of the assembly I will not repost them here.
 However, a third database was used to try to recover more functional annotations for the differentially expressed isoforms.
-The non redundant NCBI data was used for this purpose.
+The non redundant NCBI database was used for this purpose.
 Using the uniprot, trembl and nr databases functional annotations were obtained for 9411 of the 16836 differenially expressed isoforms.</p>

 <h2 align="center"><a id="lobster"></a>Lobster Assembly</h2>